Liu Tingting (gymnast): 2019: National Champion

-2020: National Champion Again
+2020: National Champion again

 After the 2020 Summer Olympics were postponed due to the COVID-19 pandemic, Liu competed at her eighth consecutive National Championships in September.
 Along with Luo Huan, who was also competing at her eighth consecutive national championships, Liu's eight consecutive appearances was the second-most among all athletes after 2016 Olympian Shang Chunsong.
 Although she was the reigning national champion, Liu was not considered the frontrunner for the all-around title because over the past year, multiple all-around competitors including Tang Xijing, Li Shijia, and new senior Ou Yushan had upgraded their vaults to the double-twisting Yurchenko, which Liu had not competed since 2016.
 Additionally, she had suffered from chickenpox a month prior and lost training time.

 In the qualification round, which also served as the provincial team final, Liu decided to compete all four events to contribute toward the Guangdong team's total score after injuries forced teammate Ou Yushan to withdraw and limited teammate Chen Yile to competing only vault and beam.
 Liu ultimately led the Guangdong team to their fourth consecutive gold medal by scoring 56.00 in the all-around, the second highest all-around score for a senior Chinese gymnast of the 2017-2020 quad behind Tang Xijing's historic silver medal performance at the 2019 World Championships.
-Individually, Liu surprisingly qualified in first-place to the all-around final ahead of new seniors Guan Chenchen and Wei Xiaoyuan after errors from Tang dropped her to sixth and Li Shijia competed only on uneven bars due to injury.
+Individually, Liu surprisingly qualified in first-place to the all-around final ahead of new seniors Guan Chenchen and Wei Xiaoyuan after errors from Tang dropped her to sixth and Li Shijia competed only in uneven bars due to injury.
 Liu also qualified in second place to the uneven bars final behind two-time world champion Fan Yilin, in third place to the balance beam final behind Guan and Wei, and in third place to the floor exercise final behind Qi Qi and reigning national floor champion Shang Chunsong.
-Liu debuted a new mount sequence on beam and new connections on bars.
+Liu debuted a new mount sequence in beam and new connections in bars.

 In the all-around final, Liu won her second national title.
 Liu recorded the second-highest bars score of the day behind Wei and the second-highest floor score of the day behind Qi.
-Although Liu was narrowly outscored by Wei and Qi by 0.05 on the second day due to a fall on beam, Wei's own subsequent beam fall and Qi's low-scoring uneven bars routine prevented either from overcoming Liu's combined two day all-around total.
+Although Liu was narrowly outscored by Wei and Qi by 0.05 on the second day due to a fall in beam, Wei's own subsequent beam fall and Qi's low-scoring uneven bars routine prevented either from overcoming Liu's combined two day all-around total.
 Liu competed a strong floor exercise including a stuck double tuck to seal her title defense, with Wei settling for the silver and Qi taking bronze.
-During event finals, Liu won bronze the uneven bars behind Fan and Cheng Shiyi and bronze on balance beam behind Guan and Wei, which marked her 18th medal at the Chinese National Championships.
-She concluded her championships by placing fourth on floor exercise with the highest execution score in the final.
+During event finals, Liu won bronze the uneven bars behind Fan and Cheng Shiyi and bronze in balance beam behind Guan and Wei, which marked her 18th medal at the Chinese National Championships.
+She concluded her championships by placing fourth in floor exercise with the highest execution score in the final.